isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

   x+0≡x⅋₁ (suc x)  = {! !}
 ```

-This second goal here is `suc (x + zero) ≡ suc x`, which has arisen from
+This second goal here is harder, however.
+Its type `bind:x:suc (x + zero) ≡ suc
-instantiating the original type at `suc x`.
-Thus we are trying to show `suc x +
+x` has arisen from instantiating the original parameter at `bind:x:suc x`.
+Thus
-zero ≡ suc x`, which Agda has reduced by noticing the leftmost argument to `def:_+_`
+we are trying to show `bind:x:suc x + zero ≡ suc x`, which Agda has reduced by
-is a `ctor:suc` constructor.
+noticing the leftmost argument to `def:_+_` is a `ctor:suc` constructor.

-Looking closely, this goal is almost exactly the type of `x+0≡x` itself, albeit
+Looking closely, this goal is almost exactly the type of `def:x+0≡x` itself,
-with a `ctor:suc` tacked onto either side.
-If we were to recurse, we could get a
+albeit with a `ctor:suc` tacked onto either side.
+If we were to recurse, we
-proof of `x + zero ≡ x`, which then seems plausible that we could massage into
+could get a proof of `bind:x:x + zero ≡ x`, which then seems plausible that we
-the right shape.
-Let's backtrack on our definition of `x+0≡x` for a moment in
+could massage into the right shape.
+Let's pause on our definition of `def:x+0≡x`
-order to work out this problem of fitting a `ctor:suc` into a proof-shaped hole.
+for a moment, in order to work out this problem of fitting a `ctor:suc` into a
+proof-shaped hole.

 ## Congruence